KDAB/cxx-qt/book/src/qobject/signals_enum.md

 {{#include ../../../examples/qml_features/rust/src/signals.rs:book_signals_connect}}
 ```

-Each connection returns a [`QMetaObject::Connection`](https://doc.qt.io/qt-6/qmetaobject-connection.html) which can be disconnected later by `drop` occurring on the type,
+Each connection returns a [`QMetaObject::Connection`](https://doc.qt.io/qt-6/qmetaobject-connection.html) which is used to manage the connection.

+Note that the `QMetaObjectConnection` returned by CXX-Qt behaves a bit different from the Qt C++ implementation.

+When the `QMetaObjectConnection` is dropped, it automatically disconnects the connection, similar to how a C++ `std::unique_ptr` or Rusts `Box` behaves.
-if you don't want a disconnect to occur call `release`.
+If you don't want to store the QMetaObjectConnection, call `release`, which will drop the object without disconnecting.
+In this case, it is no longer possible to disconnect later.

 ```rust,ignore,noplayground
 {{#include ../../../examples/qml_features/rust/src/signals.rs:book_signals_disconnect}}